below/iOS4Test/README.md

 Because of the `NS_AVAILABLE` macro, the linker knows that `UIPageViewControllerOptionInterPageSpacingKey` needs to be weak linked.
 It's missing for `UIPageViewControllerOptionSpineLocationKey`, and that requires the developer to designate `UIKit.framework` as Optional in the project.

-The suggested solution was to redeclare the identifier with the appropriate `NS_AVAILABLE_IOS(5_0)` macro, and that should make weak linking `UIKit.framework` unnecessary.
-However, I don't stock iOS 4 devices at home so I will have to wait for tomorrow to try it out
+So another solution is to redeclare the identifier with the appropriate `NS_AVAILABLE_IOS(5_0)` macro.
+This makes weak linking `UIKit.framework` unnecessary.